programytecnologia/whatsapp-business-sdk-xior/README.md

 Node.js connector for WhatsApp Business Cloud API, with TypeScript support.

 This project offers a solution to easily interact with WhatsApp Business Cloud API with Heavy integration testing with real API calls to support implementation stability.
-Built with Axios and no other extra dependency!
+Built with Xior for edge, bun, and deno compatibility!

 The connector is fully typed, tested and documented!